-Cervical lordosis is a curvature of the cervical spine and loss of the normal slight curvature there.
+Loss of Cervical lordosis refers to a straightening of the cervical spine and loss of the normal slight curvature there.
 In severe cases it can reverse the normal curvature this is also known as Kyphosis.
 There is normally a slight curve present in the cervical vertebrae that enables comfortable movement of the neck in a healthy cervical spine.
 However, when there is a deviation from the normal curve the spine becomes straightened and stiff such as with loss of cervical lordosis and this can lead to problems such as pain and discomfort.

 A diagnosis can be made by an appropriate healthcare specialist such as an orthopaedic spinal specialist who will undertake a full medical history and clinical examination.
-Often X-rays and scans as well as blood tests may be performed to help diagnose the degree of the curvature as well as its cause.
+Often imaging studies such as X-rays and scans as well as blood tests may be performed to help diagnose the degree of the curvature as well as its cause.

 Treatment is mainly based on the cause of cervical lordosis, along with treatment of the symptoms.
-Symptom management can include pain medications, as well as muscle relaxants and nutritional supplements including vitamin D may also be prescribed if there is a deficiency.
+Symptom management can include pain medications, as well as muscle relaxants and nutritional supplements, vitamin D may also be prescribed if there is a deficiency.
 Depending on the severity of the neck pain and difficulty in neck movement a neck collar may also be advised.

-Physiotherapy and exercises are often helpful in muscle strengthening this can help to improve the range of movement and flexibility.
+Physiotherapy and exercises are often helpful in muscle strengthening this can help to improve the range of movement and flexibility in the neck.
 A healthy lifestyle and maintaining a normal body weight is advised to relieve excessive strain on the spine.
 In extreme cases of cervical lordosis, surgery may be required.

 It would be appropriate for you to make an appointment with your GP to discuss possible treatment options and referrals.